 “LETTERS TO VETERANS PROJECT”

-Eastern Iowa Honor Flight departs from The Eastern Iowa Airport in Cedar Rapids and takes nearly 100 World War II and Korean War Veterans to Washington, DC to see several memorials built in their honor.
+Eastern Iowa Honor Flight departs from The Eastern Iowa Airport in Cedar Rapids and takes World War II, Korean War, Vietnam and terminally ill veterans to Washington, DC to see memorials and monuments built in their honor.
+There are typical four flights each years with nearly 100 veterans on each flight.

 This is a trip of a lifetime for many.
 It is a very emotional day for these energetic men and women who sacrificed so much for the freedom and liberty of our country.
 Our goal is to make this a very memorable and personal experience for each of them.